ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/_index.md

 ---
-title: Profiling Unity apps on Android
+title: Using Neon intrinsics to optimize Unity on Android

 minutes_to_complete: 120

-who_is_this_for: Unity developers wanting to analyze performance of their apps on Android devices
+who_is_this_for: Unity developers wanting to optimize their Unity apps on Android

 learning_objectives:
-    - Deploy to Android
+    - Use Arm Neon intrinsics in your Unity C# scripts
-    - Profile code running on an Android device
+    - Optimize your code
-    - Analyze performance data
+    - Collect and compare performance data using the Unity Profiler and Analyzer tools

 prerequisites:
-    - Learning path Get started with Unity on Android
-    - Basic knowledge of Unity and programming concepts
+    - Basic knowledge of Unity and C#
-    - Recent Android device such as mobile phone or tablet
+    - Recent Android device such as mobile phone or tablet featuring an Arm microprocessor
     - Desktop computer capable of running Unity
+    - Unity must be compatible with Unity Burst compiler 1.5 or later

 author_primary: Arm

 ### Tags
 skilllevels: Intermediate
-subjects: Performance analysis
+subjects: Neon intrinsics, Unity, optimization
 armips:
     - Cortex-A
     - armv8
-    - aarch32
     - aarch64
     - arm64
     - arm architecture
+    - Neon
 tools_software_languages:
     - Unity
     - Mobile